ycpcs/cs350-fall2017/lectures/intro_to_C++.md

 <br>
-Note that only a single constructor is necessary as the equivalent Java no parameter constructor simply uses all the default parameter values.
+Note that only a single constructor is necessary to get the same behavior as two constructors in Java.
+If no parameters are passed to the constructor, it simply uses all the default parameter values.
 Also rather than each member variable and method's visibility needing to be individually specified, C++ visibility can be specified in blocks.

 The implementation for the methods (in **```Coins.cpp```**) would be